 - During the three Grand Sumo Tournaments held in Tokyo annually the museum is open every day but only to people actually attending the tournament

+When visiting the museum on days without a tournament, it is possible to use the main entrance.
+The museum is only one room and has no physical barriers.
 Pictures are not allowed inside the museum, so here is a shot of the entrance!

 While there is a wheelchair accessible washroom available further back in the building, the area is blocked off on regular weekdays.
 You may be able to convince a guard to let you back there, but it may be easier to just use the washrooms at the train station or Edo-Tokyo Museum – both located next to the Ryogoku Kokugikan.
 The small Kyu-Yasuda Teien Gardens are nearby as well.

 While the Sumo tournaments make for a great day of Japanese culture and sport, the Sumo Museum is a “if you’re nearby already” destination and it is nothing to make a trip out of unless you are particularly interested in sumo.
 If you do go, it is accessible, but you should not bet on a washroom being available.